 Yes and no. For warm colors, such as red, orange, yellow, and brown, incandescent lamps are excellent sources.
 However, incandescent picture lights have the opposite effects on cooler colors such as blue, green, and violet.
 They appear flat with this type of illumination.

 If you are new to fine art collecting, and you are looking to purchase fine art lights for the first time, we recommend you think twice about incandescent because they will more than likely be forced out by legislation just as they recently were in California.
+The industry has moved from incandescent and halogen based light sources to LED.
+There are many benefits to LED lighting as they are energy efficient, long lasting and produce no harmful deteriorating ultra violet radiation the may effect your artwork.

 Can energy saving fluorescent be used for fine art lighting?